CollinShoop/Java-JSON-Serializer/README.md

 It's Java, and JSON.

-Library which allows JSON to Java object and Java object to JSON converter, heavily inspired by [Jackson](https://github.com/FasterXML/jackson).
+Tool to convert JSON to Java object and Java object to JSON.
+This is definitely a ripoff version of [Jackson](https://github.com/FasterXML/jackson).

 ## Why?

-I made this project in order to learn about and familiarize myself with reflection in Java... and because I thought it would be cool!
+Building powerful and flexible code is interesting to me.
+Something abstract like serialization, via Java Reflection, sounded like a great execrcise in recursion, type handling, and and general usage of reflection.